BillJr99/Ursinus-WebMobile-Fall2020/_pages/Assignments/asmt-serviceclient.md

 ---

 In this assignment, you will choose two REST service endpoints and integrate them together.
 You may select any two endpoints you want.

+## Part 1: Service Endpoint Integration

 Here are some examples you can choose from (but you don't have to pick one of these!):

 * [Google Calendar](https://developers.google.com/calendar/v3/reference)
 * [Canvas](https://canvas.instructure.com/doc/api/)